Jennifer Lopez, Ben Affleck buy $60M Beverly Hills mega-mansion

 (KTLA) — Welcome to the neighborhood.

-After two years of house-hunting, Jennifer Lopez and Ben Affleck have purchased a new home together in Beverly Hills for a cool $60,850,000.
+After two years of house-hunting, Jennifer Lopez and Ben Affleck have bought a new home together in Beverly Hills for a cool $60,850,000.

 Tucked away in the canyons, the five-acre property features a one-of-a-kind indoor sports complex with basketball, pickleball, a gym, a boxing ring, and a sports lounge and bar.

-Along with a tennis court and a zero-edge pool, the estate includes a 5,000-square-foot guesthouse, a two-bedroom guardhouse, a theater, wine room, a whisky lounge sauna, and more.
+Along with a tennis court and a zero-edge pool, the estate includes a 5,000-square-foot guesthouse, a two-bedroom guardhouse, a theater, a wine room and a whisky lounge sauna.

 The secluded home is part of a gated community and is located about eight minutes from the Beverly Hills Hotel and around 20 minutes from Van Nuys Airport.